hashgraph/hedera-forking/README.md

 ## Storage Layout

 The Solidity compiler `solc` provides an option to generate detailed storage layout information as part of the build output.
 This feature can be enabled by selecting the `storageLayout` option, which provides insights into how variables are stored in contract storage.

-### Enabling Storage Layout in Hardhat
+### Enabling Storage Layout

+**In Hardhat.**

-To generate the storage layout using Hardhat, you need to modify the Hardhat configuration file (`hardhat.config.js`) as follows:
+To generate the storage layout using Hardhat, you need to modify the Hardhat configuration file `hardhat.config.js` as follows

 ```javascript
 module.exports = {